dadepo/Webmuncher/README.md

 ```
 ...

-    public Future<Set<String>> doCraw(Krawkaw krawkraw) throws IOException, InterruptedException {
+public Future<Set<String>> doCrawAsync(Krawkaw krawkraw)
+                           throws IOException, InterruptedException {

-        krawkraw.setAction(new Action()); // sets the action handling fetched pages
+ 		// sets the action handling fetched pages
+        krawkraw.setAction(new Action());
-        krawkraw.setBaseUrl("example.com"); // base url of the destination to fetch
+        // base url of the destination to fetch
+        krawkraw.setBaseUrl("example.com");
-        krawkraw.setDelay(3000); // Delay between subsequent request.
+        // Delay between subsequent request.
 0 for no delay.
 1000 is default
+        krawkraw.setDelay(3000);

         // Initialize KrawKraw for Asynchronous call
-        krawkraw.initializeAsync() //destroyAsync() should be called when Future is resolved
+        //destroyAsync() should be called when Future is resolved
+        krawkraw.initializeAsync()

         // Sets pages to be skipped